RonenNess/BonEngine/README.md

 #### void ChangeScene(scene)

 Change the currently active scene.
-To make sure transition is safe, it will only do the switching itself after the current frame ends.
+To make sure transition is safe, the engine will only do the switching after the current frame ends, but will skip future updates and draw calls for the replaced scene so you can start releasing resources.

 #### void LoadConfig(path)